Trashpixl/Trashpixl.github.io/README.md

 # Trashpixl-Website

-This site is not meant to be accessed.
-It is a template for the site on the Arduino.
+This is the direct deployment of the site.

 # How to Help with Development